 Use action words with clear and understandable language.

 As an unspoken rule, each press release should contain one quote from a prominent and respected person in your company or industry.
 However, don’t just add quotes for the sake of adding them.
 Instead, use the opportunity to add a human factor to your story.
 Make it relatable by adding an insightful quote from someone your audience respects or relates to.

 The best press releases are the ones that are straightforward.
 Don’t overwhelm your stories with too much information and details.
 If you end up writing more than 800 words, you probably have more than one story to tell, or worse; you’re filling your press release with nonsense.
 You need to learn to differentiate when a story starts and when it should end.
 You’ll only end up weaving a weaker story into your strong one.

 - Use multimedia.

 Every PR and marketing specialist should know how to write and distribute an effective press release.
-News releases are critical in ensuring that your brand or business stays in the radar of the media and especially your customers’.
+News releases are critical in ensuring that your brand or business stays on the radar of the media and especially your customers.
 Not only that, they’re cost-effective and can be an additional layer to help boost your other marketing efforts.
 Now, you have all the tools you need to create an amazing press release and get the recognition that your brand deserves.